SUMMARY CMI

 The full CMI on the next page has more details.
 If you are worried about using this medicine, speak to your doctor or pharmacist.

-PHARMACOR EZETIMIBE is a cholesterol-lowering medicines known as HMG-CoA reductase inhibitors (or statins).
-It helps to lower cholesterol levels.
+PHARMACOR EZETIMIBE contains the active ingredient ezetimibe.
+PHARMACOR EZETIMIBE is used to help lower cholesterol levels.
 For more information, see Section 1.
 Why am I using PHARMACOR EZETIMIBE? in the full CMI.

-2. WHAT SHOULD I KNOW BEFORE I USE PHARMACOR EZETIMIBE?
+2. What should I know before I take PHARMACOR EZETIMIBE?

 3. What if I am taking other medicines?